 The original vfx project files for Henry Bramble have finally been updated and fixed by the talented vfx artist James Mason.
 This has saved us months of additional work.
 In addition, many online vfx artists have generously offered to work on the vfx for minimum wages, which along with completeing many of the more simpler vfx myself, means we only need to raise half as much funding as we originally thought.MORE

 Over the years I have increasingly felt the urge to share my skills and experience in order to help others.
-As a result I have decided to make a compelling short film with young people form a particularly deprived, but cinematic area of Kent - The Isle Of Sheppey.
+As a result I have decided to develop a series of compelling micro-budget short films with people form particularly deprived, but cinematic areas of Kent.
 I am keen to minimise time wasted 'setting up' by using a minimal crew and limited resources, allowing me to work with these non-actors organically.MORE

 Born in 1972, I spent the first few days of my life in an incubator after having an emergency blood transfusion.
 This early isolation might explain my need to be noticed, constantly showing-off and (as my Dad put it) buffooning around.
 In these early years I also indulged in scrupulous amounts of Dr Who, Basil Brush and Morecambe and Wise, but it wasn't until I experienced the phenomenon that was Star Wars, at my local Granada cinema in Maidstone, that my imagination was so joyfully ignited.